pycom/pycom-documentation/chapter/advance/cli.md

   -r, --reset           use Espressif reset mode
 ```

+# Parameters

+The CLI tool uses a combination of global and command specific parameters.
+The order of parameters is **important** to avoid ambiguity.

+`pycom-fwtool-cli [global parameters] [command] [command parameters]`

+While `pycom-fwtool-cli -h` shows help for global parameters and a list of available commands, command specific parameters can be viewed using `pycom-fwtool-cli [command] -h`

 ## Gloabal Paramaters

 `-h / --help`    : shows above help (you can also get detailed help for each sub-command
 `-v / --verbose` : show verbose output from esptool.
 `-d / --debug`   : show debug output from fwtool.
 `-q / --quiet`   : suppress most output, used for scripting
 `-p / --port`    : specifies the serial port to be used.
-Can also be set via environment variable `ESPPORT`
+Can also be set via **environment variable** `ESPPORT`
 `-s / --speed`   : specifies the serial speed to be used.
-Can also be set via environment variable `ESPBAUD`
+Can also be set via **environment variable** `ESPBAUD`
 `-c / --continuation` : continue previous connection in FTDI mode.
 This allows running multiple commands sequentially without having to reset the module.
 This option is ignored in PIC mode as the module can be reset via the serial connection.
 `-x / --noexit`  : This will prevent the PIC from leaving firmware update mode.
 `--ftdi`         : This will force the CLI updater to run in FTDI mode.